 A man who claims to be God can only fit into one of three categories…

 - He’s a Liar, on par with a monster.
 He’s a man who’s telling people he’s God but he knows he’s not.
 Such a person is dangerous because he’s preying upon the weak-minded and emotionally insecure, in order to manipulate them.
 He should be exposed for the fraud that he is.

 - He’s Lord.
 In other words, what he’s saying is true, and he is God.

 That’s it.
 Logic dictates that when a man claims to be God, he must be one of these three things — liar, lunatic or Lord.
 It can’t be anything else.
-He’s either (1) a lunatic, (2) a liar or else he’s (3) Lord.
+He’s either (1) a liar, (2) a lunatic or else he’s (3) Lord.
 To say that Jesus was a “good teacher” and not God is to contradict one’s self.
 Good teachers don’t tell their students that they’re God — unless of course, it’s true.
 So what was Jesus?
 Was he a liar, lunatic or Lord?

 The Sanhedrin believed Jesus was a liar.
 Pontius Pilate believed he was probably a lunatic.
 Jesus’ followers believed he was Lord.
 Who was right?
 Let’s examine the historical and material evidence.